SimplyTim/SimplyTim/README.md

-# 👋 Hi, I'm Timothy Singh
+# Hi, I'm Timothy Singh

-🎓 I'm a Data Scientist & Software Engineer with a strong foundation in machine learning, data engineering, and full-stack development.
-I hold a First Class Honours B.Sc. in Computer Science and an M.Sc. in Data Science from the University of British Columbia, where I focused on AI/ML, cloud computing, and scalable analytics systems.
+I'm a Data Scientist & Software Engineer with a strong foundation in machine learning, data engineering, and full-stack development.
+I hold a First Class Honours B.Sc. in Computer Science and an M.Sc. in Data Science from the University of British Columbia, where I focused on AI/ML, cloud computing, scalable analytics systems, cloud computing and statistical analysis.

-📌 I'm passionate about using data and technology to solve real-world problems — from predicting credit default risks to measuring the carbon footprint of software.
+I'm passionate about using data and technology to solve real-world problems, as seen in my various projects: credit default risks to measuring the carbon footprint of software.
 I believe in building scalable, ethical, and meaningful technology that has an impact.

 ---

 ## 🛠️ Tech Stack & Skills

-### 💻 Programming Languages
+### Programming Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-336791?style=flat&logo=postgresql&logoColor=white)
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=flat&logo=java&logoColor=white)